On the number and size of Markov equivalence classes of random directed acyclic graphs: Counting the number of colliders in a uniformly sampled

 We have now all tools to show Theorem \ref{thm:Essential} and Theorem \ref{thm:AverageEssentialMEC}.

-\begin{proof}[Proof of Theorem \ref{thm:Essential} and Theorem \ref{thm:AverageEssentialMEC}] By Lemma \ref{lem:ExpectedNonCollider} and Lemma \ref{lem:SeeNoCollider}, it remains to show that the limits in \eqref{eq:CountingNonColliders} and \eqref{eq:SeeingNonColliders}, as well as the limits in \eqref{eq:AverageMEC} and \eqref{eq:AverageEssential} exist.
+\begin{proof}[Proof of Theorem \ref{thm:Essential} and Theorem \ref{thm:AverageEssentialMEC}] We start by showing that the limits in \eqref{eq:CountingNonColliders} and \eqref{eq:SeeingNonColliders}, as well as the limits in \eqref{eq:AverageMEC} and \eqref{eq:AverageEssential} exist.
 Fix some $\varepsilon>0$, and recall that by Lemma \ref{lem:ExpectedNonCollider}, there exists some $J=J(\varepsilon)$ such that $\P_{n}(L(G)\geq J)< \varepsilon$ for all $n$ sufficiently large.
-Further, recall from Lemma \ref{lem:GadgetSize} that the law of the last $J$ features under $\P_n$ converges when $n$ goes to infinity.
+Further, recall from Lemma \ref{lem:GadgetSize} that the law of the last $J$ layers under $\P_n$ converges when $n$ goes to infinity.
 As a consequence, we see that the law of the edges between all sites in the last $J$ layers on the tower converges to some law $\nu_J$.
+On the event $\{ L(G) < J\}$, the Markov equivalence class of a \DAG $G$ is fully determined by its subgraph of the last $J$ layers, and we obtain the existence of the constants $c_{\textup{MEC}}$ and $c_{\textup{Ess}}$ in \eqref{eq:AverageMEC} and \eqref{eq:AverageEssential}.
+It remains to argue that $c_{\textup{MEC}}, c_{\textup{Ess}} \in (0,1)$.
+We will only argue that $c_{\textup{Ess}}>0$ as the remaining cases are similar.
 Let $C_{\ast}$ be the number of non-collider edges according to $\nu_J$.
 Notice that on the event $\{ L(G) < J\} $, we have that $C(G)$ depends only on the edges between sites in the last $J$ layers of the tower.
-Thus, for each $s\geq 0$ Since $\varepsilon>0$ was arbitrary, this gives Theorem \ref{thm:Essential}.
-As a special case of \eqref{eq:ConvergenceRatios}, we obtain that for any $\varepsilon>0$, we can choose $J=J(\varepsilon)$ sufficiently large such that holds, which yields \eqref{eq:AverageEssential}.
-Similarly, as on the event $\{ L(G) < J\}$ the Markov equivalence class of a \DAG $G$ is fully determined by its subgraph of the last $J$ layers, we obtain the existence of $c_{\textup{MEC}}$ in \eqref{eq:AverageMEC}.
-This finishes the proof of Theorem \ref{thm:AverageEssentialMEC}. \end{proof}
+Thus, using Lemma \ref{lem:ExpectedNonCollider}, for each $s\geq 0$ Moreover, using Lemma \ref{lem:SeeNoCollider}, we obtain that for any $\varepsilon>0$, we can choose $J=J(\varepsilon)$ sufficiently large such that holds, which finishes the proof. \end{proof}